Miler Magrath: Early life and Catholic Bishop of Down and Connor

 Archbishop Magrath was probably born at or near the village of Pettigo in what is now the south-east of County Donegal in Ulster (he was not born at the current Termon McGrath Castle, just outside Pettigo, as that structure was not constructed until circa 1611).
 At Magrath's birth, and during most of his lifetime, Pettigo and the surrounding 'Termon Magrath' lands, which included St Patrick's Purgatory, were part of Fermanagh (Irish: Fir Manach), a túath or lordship in Gaelic Ireland.
 Most of Fermanagh later became part of County Fermanagh.
 Magrath became a Franciscan priest and spent his early life in Rome – "on the Capitoline" – whence he was sent on a mission to Ireland.
 It was believed that, on passing through England, he displayed his Catholic letters of authorisation to demand bribes for accepting the Reformation.
 In any case, he appears to have satisfied the authorities that his position as a Catholic bishop in Ireland would not preclude his valid assent to the Act of Supremacy.

 In October 1565, Magrath was appointed as the Roman Catholic Bishop of Down and Connor, although the temporalities were ruled over by his kinsman Shane O'Neill, chief of the O'Neill clan, whom he visited in 1566.

 In May 1567, he attended on the Lord Deputy of Ireland, Sir Henry Sidney, at Drogheda, where he agreed to conform to the reformed faith and to hold his See from the Crown.
-In 1569, John Merriman was appointed the Protestant Bishop of Down and Connor: Magrath held on to the Catholic See, before he was finally deprived of Down and Connor by Rome in 1580 for heresy and other matters; thus he had enjoyed dual appointments as both a Catholic and a Church of Ireland prelate for nine years.
+In 1569, John Merriman was appointed the Protestant Bishop of Down and Connor: Magrath held on to the Catholic See.
+Miler went through a harsh experience that affected him greatly and contributed to his enigmatic nature for the rest of his life.
+He was arrested upon his return to Ireland in the spring of 1569 and imprisoned in London.
+Throughout his imprisonment, during which he suffered from malaria and was threatened with torture, he refused to convert to Protestantism, but yielded months later, taking the Oath of Supremacy in August 1569, before he was finally deprived of Down and Connor by Rome in 1580 for heresy and other matters; thus he had enjoyed dual appointments as both a Catholic and a Church of Ireland prelate for nine years.